Alfa-class submarine: Control system

 All the systems of the submarine were fully automated and all operations requiring human decision were performed from the control room.
 While such automation is common on aircraft, other military ships and submarines have multiple, separate teams performing these tasks.
 Crew intervention was required only for course changes or combat and no maintenance was performed at sea.
 Due to these systems, the combat shift of Alfa submarines consisted only of eight officers stationed in the control room.
 While nuclear submarines typically have 120 to 160 crew members, the initially proposed crew number was 14 — all officers, except the cook.
 Later it was considered more practical to have additional crew aboard that could be trained to operate the new generation of submarines and the number was increased to 27 officers and four warrant officers.
 Also, given that most of the electronics were newly developed and failures were expected, additional crew was stationed to monitor their performance.
 Some reliability problems were connected with electronics, and it is possible that some accidents could have been foreseen with more mature and better developed monitoring systems.
 Overall performance was considered good for an experimental system.

-The main reason behind the small crew complement and high automation was not just to allow a reduction in the size of the submarine, but rather to provide an advantage in reaction speed by replacing long chains of command with instant electronics, speeding up any action.
+An added effect of the small crew complement was an advantage in reaction speed through elimination of long chains of command.